Comparing bound entanglement of bell diagonal pairs of qutrits and ququarts: Methods

 \subsection{Symmetry classification}

-The entanglement class conserving symmetries (see section \ref{sec:symm-their-gener}) provide further methods to determine the entanglement class of a given unknown state in $\M_d$.
-First, all symmetric states are generated by application of the according transformation for all generated symmetries.
+The group of entanglement class conserving symmetries (see ``Symmetries and their generation'') provide further methods to determine the entanglement class of a given unknown state in $\M_d$.
+First,the set all symmetric states, i.e. the orbit of the unknown state, is generated by application of the according transformation for all generated symmetries.
 Then, this set is analyzed with respect to the available criteria.
 If the entanglement class is determined for one of the symmetric states, then all symmetric states are certainly of the same class.
 This method can additionally be used to generate more states of a certain class for further investigations.